wamp-proto/wamp-proto/rfc/text/basic/bp_06_remote_procedure_call.md

 # Remote Procedure Calls

-All of the following features for Remote Procedure Calls are mandatory for WAMP Basic Profile implementations supporting the respective roles.
+All of the following features for Remote Procedure Calls are mandatory for WAMP Basic Profile implementations supporting the respective roles, i.e. *Caller*, *Callee* and *Dealer*.

 ## Registering and Unregistering